46bit/netscan-practical/docs/exercise2.rst

 Exercise 2: Scanning a Private Network
 ============================================================

+In Exercise 1 we scanned a publicly-accessible Internet server (set up solely for this exercise; scanning real Internet servers you don't control may be illegal).
+In this Exercise we're going to use its FTP server to see if that server is on a private network, and try to access services running across the private network.

 The original FTP specification allowed for data connections being sent anywhere.
 However as the Internet matured this became a security problem.